-

 Before needles ever touch the skin, your artist may spend:

-• Using single-use needles, ink, stencil paper, gloves, barriers, and disinfectants
+Using single-use needles, ink, stencil paper, gloves, barriers, and disinfectants (all cost for the artist)

 After your session, the station must be completely broken down and cleaned.

-So what looks like a “one-hour tattoo” can involve several hours of total work when you include drawing, setup, tattooing, and cleanup — along with studio costs like rent, utilities, insurance, and licensing.
+So what looks like a “one-hour tattoo” can involve a few hours of total work when you include drawing, setup, tattooing, and cleanup — along with studio costs like needles, ink, other materials, rent, utilities, insurance, and licensing.

 A deposit: